 Here is a Belt Guide in the PPAP process that is having its dimensions and features verified.
 Measurements need to be exact as this part plays a critical role in the performance of a motor.

-The first key measurement for this part involves checking the distance between the pins and various surfaces of the part.
+The first key measurement for this part involves checking the distance between the pins and the various surfaces of the part.
 And before every measurement “Zeroing In” is completed.
 What does that exactly mean?
 It is the starting point for a measurement to ensure accuracy and standardization.

-Throughout this process calibration is key so that the gauge’s measurement ALWAYS match the dimensions stated on the design print.
+Throughout this process, calibration is key so that the gauge’s measurement ALWAYS match the dimensions stated on the design print.
 An error in the measuring device will result in parts that can’t fit in the motor as designed and won’t function properly.
 High-quality and consistent stamping operations require a commitment to quality from design-to-production.